Mossaka/IHAP/README.md

 Concurrent operations from multiple instances of the application may cause undesired outcomes.
 Such as a negative number of votes.

+## Locally Install and Deploy Instructions
+### Get Started
+1. clone this repo
+2. cd into the root directory of this repo
+3. npm install
+4. npm start

+### Deployment Guide
+1. npx firebase login (only required for the first time)
+2. npm run build
+3. npm run deploy

 ## Team
 We Have A Problem (W.H.A.P.)